kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 layout: post
 title: Sequence Labeling
 subtitle: How to setup non-interactive tests in DialCrowd Admin
-tags: [non-interactive-test, dialcrowd admin]
+tags: [sequence labeling, crowdsourcing, name entity recognition]
 ---

-We have categorized non-interactive tests into four subcategories: category classification, sequence labeling, A/B tests, and Likert scale.
-We Currently only support "category classification".
-- **Category classification:** a requester provides a set of labels.
-The worker selects one of the labels on the given dialog or sentences.
-1) select one of these categories for each dialog (e.g., too short, multi task, task complete out of scope, or task incomplete) 2) asked a binary question: Is any part of the response to this quote sarcastic?
-3)  ask workers to decide whether, given the first one or two utterances of context, the shown continuation is the actual follow-up utterance in the original dialogue or a random response.
--  **Sequence labeling:** the worker selects a specific word or phrase in a sentence or paragraph and then answers a predefined multiple choice question:  1) named entity tagging on the given text 2) a task of mapping each mention in context to one or more characters in a knowledge base.
+-  **General Descriptions** The worker selects a specific word or phrase in a sentence or paragraph and then answers a predefined multiple choice question:  1) named entity tagging on the given text 2) a task of mapping each mention in context to one or more characters in a knowledge base.
-- **A/B tests:** The worker selects the candidate amongst several that are proposed. (e.g., “given the context and the system output for the baseline and the context-aware system, and they were asked to pick the variant that sounds more natural”, “select the best response among $n$ candidate responses”)
-- **Likert scale:**  a worker assigns a rating to a given dialog or sentence. (e.g., give a score from 1 to 5 on how good the response is given the context. score each utterance in terms of informativeness and naturalness)

-# Category Classification
+# Sequence Labeling
 ![Image](../img/noninteractive1.png)
 **Figure 1**
-Figure 1 shows an overall process of creating a project using DialCrowd:
+Figure 1 shows an overall process of creating a project of sequence labeling using DialCrowd:

 - First, select a type of evaluation: non-interactive testing.
+- Second, choose "Sequence Labeling"
-- Second, click the "New Project" button and input the name of a project.
+- Third, click the "New Project" button and name the new project.
+Please also input your name and set the password.
-- Third, if you successfully create the "New project", you will see your project in the table.
+- Finally, if you successfully create the "New project", you will see your project in the table.
 Please click the enter (edit) icon to start.
 We provide several examples that you can follow.

 ![Image](../img/noninteractive2.png)
 **Figure 2**